pmorissette/bt/docs/source/examples-nb.rst

 .. note::

     By the way, this Algo already exists - I just wanted to show you how you would code it from scratch.
+    :class:`Here is the code <bt.algos.SelectWhere>`.

 All we have to do now is pass in a signal matrix.
 In our case, it's quite easy::